rOY369/Docs/work/IoT/roadmap discussion.md

 	- This process will involve the steps and guidelines related to designing of software components, testing style and other themes which will play an important role in ensuring high quality software.
 	- Team will spend 1.5 months to come up with this process.
 	- Next 1.5 months will be spent on taking some services through this process.
-	- Exact number and which services will be decided based upon the process needs (time and effort) and service condition.
 	- Services which will be considered to work upon through the process :
 		- Application
 			- Data pipeline